godlikeonline/PatchBuilder.NET/README.md

 ### patchfiles subdirectory ###
 Copy the fixed versions of your deployables in this directory
 ### Documents subdirectory ###
-Place deployment guide and release notes documents in this folder for the client.
+Place deployment guide and release note documents in this folder for your client.